-- 1. Determine the purposes and characteristics of different types of assessments and the appropriate use. - 2.
+- 1. Determine the purposes and characteristics of different types of assessments and the appropriate use for students with exceptionalities. - 2.
 Apply the legal requirements and ethical principles regarding assessment of students with exceptionalities. - 3.
-Identify measurement concepts (e.g., reliability and validity), characteristics, and uses of norm-referenced and criterion-referenced assessments for students with exceptionalities.
+Identify measurement concepts (e.g., reliability, validity), characteristics, and uses of norm-referenced and criterion-referenced assessments for students with exceptionalities.

-- 4. Determine the purpose and requirements for participation of students with disabilities in the statewide assessment program and available accommodations, waivers, and exemptions. - 5.
-Interpret and apply the results of formal, informal, and performance-based assessments to address specific needs of students with exceptionalities. - 6.
+- 4. Determine the purposes and requirements for participation of students with disabilities in the statewide assessment program and available accommodations, waivers, and exemptions. - 5.
+Interpret and apply the results of formal and informal assessments to address specific needs of students with exceptionalities. - 6.
 Analyze assessment data to identify student needs and evaluate student progress in acquiring, generalizing, and maintaining skills across settings.